 Assessing safety items helps with:

-- Time-management of priorities in the appointment
+- Managing time and priorities in the appointment

 Diabetes Safety Checklist Topics